About US

 The project activities will consist of three annual cohorts.

-The impact of this study in the participants will be measured by means of a quantitative and qualitative approach:
+The impact of this study on the participants will be measured by means of a quantitative and qualitative approach:

 · The quantitative portion will consist of pre- and post-experience surveys assessing undergraduate student expectations and learning outcomes.